Europe on the Brink of World War I

 PREPARING FOR WAR

-In the last few years before the war, an arms race broke out.
+In the last few years before the war, against the background of rising tensions, an arms race broke out.
 The four European powers expanded the size of their armies and increased military expenditures.
 More conscripts led to larger standing armies and larger reserves of past conscripts.
-Most of the soldiers were reserves, except in England who had a professional army.
+Only England had a professional army of volunteers.
 All countries had plans for rapid mobilization of recruits and reserves to go on the offensive.

 All four countries believed that the country that could mobilize first and get their army moving (first by railroad but mostly by foot) would have an advantage.
 This put added pressure on political leaders to call up reserves and mobilize their armies to start their offenses.
 Once one country mobilized, this set off a chain reaction for all four countries to immediately mobilize.
 This greatly increased the chances of war.
 All assumed that full mobilization was the runup to war.